-SB 1084 makes a number of changes to regulation of the Department of Agriculture and Consumer Services (department).
+SB 1084 makes a number of changes to various regulatory activities of the Department of Agriculture and Consumer Services (department).
 Specifically, the bill:

-- Preempts the regulation of electric vehicle charging stations to the state and prohibits local governmental entities from enacting or enforcing such regulations. - Provides an expiration date of the pest control operator's certificate and amends requirements for its renewal. - Prohibits applicants from swearing or affirming a false statement on an application for a pest control license and also prohibits cheating on an examination required for licensure and grants the department rulemaking authority to establish penalties for violations. - Authorizes a Class "K" instructor to allow a Class "G" licensee to qualify for up to two calibers of firearms in one 4-hour firearm regualification class. - Authorizes the Department to appoint a tax collector to accept new, renewal, and replacement license applications on behalf of the Department for licenses issued under ch.
+- Preempts the regulation of electric vehicle charging stations to the state and prohibits local governmental entities from enacting or enforcing such regulations. - Provides an expiration date of the pest control operator's certificate and amends requirements for its renewal. - Prohibits applicants from swearing or affirming a false statement on an application for a pest control license, prohibits cheating on an examination required for licensure, and grants the department rulemaking authority to establish penalties for violations. - Authorizes a Class "K" instructor to allow a Class "G" licensee to qualify for up to two calibers of firearms in a four hour firearm requalification class. - Authorizes the department to appoint a tax collector to accept new, renewal, and replacement license applications on behalf of the department for licenses issued under ch.
 493, F.S. - Authorizes a tax collector appointed under s.
-790.0625, F.S., to collect certain fees and provide certain services for concealed weapon or firearm licenses on behalf of the Department. - Revises certain information that charitable organizations, sponsors, professional fundraising consultants, and professional solicitors must provide to the Department to include street addresses. - Revises the information that must be displayed on certain collection receptacles to include street addresses and provides that a person who solicits funds within a public transportation facility must provide in an application to the authority and must display prominently on the person's bade or insignia, to include street addresses.
+790.0625, F.S., to collect certain fees and provide certain services for concealed weapon or firearm licenses on behalf of the department. - Revises certain information that charitable organizations, sponsors, professional fundraising consultants, and professional solicitors must provide to the department to include street addresses. - Revises the information that must be displayed on certain collection receptacles to include street addresses. - Provides that a person who solicits funds within a public transportation facility must obtain a written permit that includes street addresses and must be displayed prominently on the person's badge or insignia.

-• Prohibits the manufacture, sale, hold or offer for sale, or distribution of cultivated meat in this state.
-The bill also provides the penalties for violations and gives the department rulemaking authority.
+• Prohibits and creates penalties for the manufacture, sale, hold or offer for sale, or distribution of cultivated meat in this state.

-- Saves the Weights and Measures Act from expiring on July 1, 2025. - Revises the information that must be provided to the department on a motor vehicle repair shop registration application and provides that the registration fee must be calculated for each location. - Increases the cost of repair work which requires a motor vehicle repair shop to provide a customer with a written repair estimate from \$100 to \$150. - Provides the definition of "center" to mean the Florida Agricultural Legacy Learning Center.
-The bill also removes the definition of "museum," which is the Florida Agricultural Museum, which is designated as the museum for agriculture and rural history of the State of Florida. - Prohibits the willful destroying, harvesting, or selling of saw palmetto berries on private or public land without the written permission of the landowner.
-The bill provides what must be included in landowner's permission to harvest saw palmetto berries.
-The bill also provides penalties for violations created by this bill.
-The department is granted rulemaking authority. - Provides criminal penalties for trespassing on land classified as commercial agricultural property. - Provides that a student's participation in a 4-H or Future Farmers of America (FFA) activity is an excused absence from school.
+- Repeals the provision that requires the Weights and Measures Act from expiring on July 1, 2025. - Revises the information that must be provided to the department on a motor vehicle repair shop registration application and provides that the registration fee must be calculated for each location. - Increases the threshold value of repair work which requires motor vehicle repair shops to provide a customer with a written repair estimate from \$100 to \$150. - Changes the name of the Florida Agriculture Museum to the Florida Agriculture Legacy Learning Center, and makes conforming changes. - Prohibits the willful destroying, harvesting, or selling of saw palmetto berries on private or public land without the written permission of the landowner, provides penalties for violations, and grants rulemaking authority to the department. - Provides criminal penalties for trespassing on land classified as commercial agricultural property. - Provides that a student's participation in a 4-H or Future Farmers of America (FFA) activity is an excused absence from school.